David Ward King: Family and early life

 After her husband's death, Almena frugally held on to the family wealth.
 She built a large home at 2 Ferncliff Place in Springfield in about 1852, which was long known as the King Homestead.
 The Springfield City Directory of that time located it simply as "North of Buck Creek."
-Buck Creek, which is probably wide enough to be called a river at that point, has long marked the north boundary of downtown Springfield.
+Buck Creek has long marked the north boundary of downtown Springfield.
 There are tall limestone cliffs on both sides of it.
 Isaac Ward cut building stone from these cliffs, at the location of present-day Cliff Park in Springfield, that later became part of many of the early buildings in Springfield.
 There was only the Limestone Street footbridge across Buck Creek at the time Almena King built the King Homestead, and that footbridge was more than a block upstream.
 She bought this land from Robert Quigley's grandson-in-law, Isaac Ward, who lived across the street on present-day Fountain (then Market).
 The Isaac Ward Mansion still stands today and is still occupied.
 The Kings and the Quigley descendants remained very close, which is why Ward's father gave him the middle name of "Ward", and Ward went by that middle name all his life.
 One family account credits Isaac Ward with having been particularly helpful to the King family after the death of David King.
 Isaac Ward also sold a large tract of his land to Wittenberg College, which now forms the eastern part of its campus and is the reason the main road through present day Wittenberg University is Ward Street.
 The King Homestead was out in the country when first built, which was to get her boys away from the reported 122 saloons near their home in Springfield proper.
 All three of her sons attended nearby Wittenberg College.

 Almena Caldwell King died of diabetes on May 30, 1878, from which she had suffered greatly for a long time before it finally claimed her.
-Her son-in-law, famous Lutheran minister and later Wittenberg professor Luther Alexander Gotwald, happened to drop in while passing through Springfield on a train and was able to greatly comfort her during her last hours.
+Her son-in-law, Lutheran minister and later Wittenberg professor Luther Alexander Gotwald, happened to drop in while passing through Springfield on a train and was able to greatly comfort her during her last hours.
 The King Homestead stayed in the King family for a long time after Almena's death.
 However, eventually it was sold to Chi Omega sorority of Wittenberg University and is today its sorority house.